 Code language: SQL (Structured Query Language) (sql)

-To delete a trigger, you use the DROP TRIGGER
+To drop a trigger from a database, you use the DROP TRIGGER

 DROP TRIGGER [IF EXISTS] trigger_name;